 Strategy and Climate

-MGE is building a utility of the future, advancing clean energy and new technologies for the benefit of all—our customers, investors and broader community.
-Through our partnerships and the application of science and technology, we are working toward ambitious energy goals while fulfilling our mission to provide safe, reliable, affordable and sustainable energy to our communities.
+MGE is building a utility of the future, advancing clean energy and new technologies for the benefit of all.
+Through our partnerships with our customers, investors and broader community, we are working toward ambitious carbon reduction goals while fulfilling our mission to provide safe, reliable, affordable and sustainable energy to our communities.

 Powering a more sustainable future

 In May 2019, we announced a goal of net-zero carbon electricity by the year 2050.
 This target is based on the latest climate science.
 It is consistent with the work of the Intergovernmental Panel on Climate Change (IPCC) and its assessment of limiting global temperature increases to 1.5 degrees Celsius.
-Our 2050 goal reflects our vision and signals our direction, but it doesn't determine our pace.
+Our 2050 goal reflects our vision and signals our direction, but it doesn’t determine our pace.
 Every decision we make is in the context of achieving deep decarbonization as quickly as we can and consistent with the latest climate science while fulfilling our obligation as a provider of safe, reliable, affordable and sustainable energy.

-MGE already has reduced carbon emissions 19% since 2005, our baseline.
+MGE already has reduced carbon emissions 22% since 2005, our baseline.
 Under our Energy 2030 framework for a more sustainable future, introduced in November 2015, we committed to reducing carbon emissions at least 40% by 2030.
 This target is consistent with U.S. emissions targets for the 2030 timeframe established as part of the landmark Paris Agreement on climate change.
 The company's pathway also is consistent with the IPCC's carbon reduction pathways as identified in the UW analysis.
 Consistent with the science, MGE expects to achieve carbon reductions of 65% by 2030.

-Energy 2030 also has a goal of 30% renewable energy by 2030 and an interim goal of 25% by 2025, which we expect to exceed by year-end 2021.
+Energy 2030 also established a goal of 30% renewable energy by 2030 and an interim goal of 25% by 2025, which we expect to exceed by year-end 2022.
 We have said since establishing our goals that if we can go further faster by working with our customers, we will.

 Energy 2030 set our foundational objectives for building your community energy company for the future.
 It guides our strategy and our work to:

-- Provide a dynamic electric grid that can integrate all energy technologies to serve customers, and
+- Provide a dynamic electric grid that can integrate energy technologies to serve all customers.

 - Ensure that new and changing technology serves all customers equitably.